Mashon/Resources/README.md

 #Array Methods

+Use the Ruby Docs to find **methods** to solve each of these!
+Play around in irb and check your answers!

 ###Objective - create a new array
 1) Set a = to an empty array.
 (Use two different ways.)